Learning Adaptive Dexterous Grasping from Single Demonstrations: Experiments

 \subsubsection{\textbf{Ablation Study of Reward Terms}}

-We conduct ablation studies across eight grasping environments with fixed initial object poses to evaluate the impact of three reward terms.
+\short{We conduct ablation studies across eight grasping environments with fixed initial object poses.
 We compare our full pipeline with variations where each reward term is omitted.
 Without contact rewards, height rewards are given without contact checks.
 Without height rewards, we remove the height-proportional reward but retain the success reward when the object reaches the target height.
-The results are shown in Fig. \ref{tab:ablation}.
+The results are shown in Fig. \ref{tab:ablation}.}

 The baseline without trajectory following reward shows near-zero success, failing in eight environments, indicating its crucial role in reducing the sample space for RL training.
 While the variant without contact reward performs well in three environments, it struggles in others, showing its importance in refining hand-object interactions despite imperfect demonstrations.
 Similarly, removing the height reward lowers success rates, highlighting its role in guiding the policy with goal-related information.